dockerizedrupal/drupalcamp-baltics-2015/README.md

 ---

-Before deploying Docker to our development environments the setup we had in simply put, was not very efficient and scalable when working in a team environment.
+Before using Docker to on our development environments the setup we had was not very efficient and scalable when working in a team environment.

-Our team is relatively small and the amount of projects each our developer has to work on or maintain at any given time relative to our team size is quite large.
+Our team is relatively small and the amount of projects each our developer has to work on or maintain at any given time is quite large.

 Imagine having to work on more than 5 different projects on a single day.
 And